nmwalsh/HLTV-Scraper/readme.md

 ## Getting Match Results

-Once the new events have been accounted for, the script takes the array of new matches and sends them to `getMatchInfo.py` to scrape the necessary information.
+Once the new events have been accounted for, the script takes `matchesToCheck` and sends them to `getMatchInfo.py` to scrape the necessary information.

 ### Handling Multiple Maps